Ahrefs Introducing a New Ahrefs’ Domain Rating Calculation

 In short: no.

 Domain Rating cannot measure if a website is legitimate or not.
 It is one metric, and one metric alone usually can’t determine how spammy a website is.
 A low DR could just mean that the website is new.
-If you were to start a new website, you might only have a couple of backlinks starting off, and in Ahrefs it might only be scored with a DR of 2 or 3.
-That doesn’t mean your website is spam to be avoided.
+If you were to start a new website, you might only have a couple of backlinks starting off.
+Ahrefs might only score it with a DR of 2 or 3.
+That doesn’t mean your website is spam web users avoid.
 It’s just too new to have built a large, strong backlink profile, so naturally it’s DR score will be low.

 If a website has thousands of referring domains, and yet still has a low Domain Rating, then they probably are only linking weak domains which lack authority.
 In cases such as this, you can manually check each of the backlinks to see whether or not they are spammy.